shrutisankolli/Final-project/README.md

 We are going to use pseudo-random number generator for the following variables:
 1. Market return for the said stock
 2. Money Invested in the stock per year

-We have considered the edge cases of probabilties of profit as well as loss being predicted for the user.
-It may happen that there is profit predicted for the ticker of GOOG but loss predicted or generated for any other ticker.
-So, we have taken into consideration all these cases.

 ## Sources Used:
 https://www.investopedia.com/articles/07/montecarlo.asp